makrai/notes/fan2102-speech-emo-recog-databse.md

   * We choose speech-based depression detection as our downstream task
   * high professional requirements =>
     it is very difficult to collect data on patients with depression
-  * currently unsatisfactory, automatic depression detection is
+  * currently unsatisfactory results in automatic depression detection
   * idea: use a pre-trained model with sufficient prior knowledge
 * our experiments are carried out on the DAIC-WOZ depression database, which is